Rapid Rewards accounts will remain active and points won’t expire as long as you earn Rapid Rewards Points from flights or Partners every 24 months.

 If you cancel your reservation at least 10 minutes prior to departure, the fare paid for the unused ticket (inducing taxes, security fees, and Passenger Facility Charges) will be applied as travel funds toward the purchase of future travel on Southwest.
 The reusable travel funds can be used by the originally ticketed Passenger only.

 Southwest Airlines accepts unused ticketless travel funds for Passenger travel purchased through Southwest Airlines, excluding the Southwest Airlines Group Travel Services.
-Unused ticketless travel funds may be redeemed for travel at Southwest.com, through the Southwest mobile app, over the phone with a Southwest Airlines Reservations, and at a Southwest Airlines ticket counter.
+Unused ticketless travel funds may be redeemed for travel at Southwest.com, over the phone with a Southwest Airlines Reservations, and at a Southwest Airlines ticket counter.

 Travel funds from unused or canceled flight reservations have to be used by the originally ticketed Passenger on those reservations.
 That means your Southwest travel funds are all yours (sorry, Mom).